TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Benefits of demos
+	- Deterministic repros
+	- Can record without performance hit
+	- Can later record in highest quality only the highlights
+	- Fun moments will never be lost

 - Thread pools
 	- The game loop
 		- Setup posts a job to complete n steps